nmittu/ipc/README.md

 }
 ```

-There is also a java and c++ bindings for the IPC library.
+There are also java, node.js and c++ bindings for the IPC library.
 The other bindings are similar to the C API.
-Refer to the Java or C++ examples.
+Refer to the Java, node.js or C++ examples.

 # Building